kshitijjagatkar/Disaster_Response_project/README.md

       * this folder contains web page code. "run.py" takes care of running server & all our code. upper folders are templetes and static which contain html
         & css, java files   respectively.

-## 4. Installation
+## 5. Installation & Run
 After downloading you need to have your fav code editor, I use pycharm.
 It's your choice what to use.
-Just download necessary packages before/while running program. then all good to go.
+  1. At very first go to the data folder & run process_data.py file.
+Check out file description above & documentation in the file for guidence.
+  2. Second is the model folder which has train_classifier.py file which you have to run.
+Check out file description above & documentation in the file for guidence.
+  3. thirdly run app.py file from app folder which runs the whole web app.
+Check out file description above & documentation in the file for guidence.

 ## 5. Results
 I tried with couple of algorithms, with various parameters & also with custom estimators after examining all those things I come with this solution which outputs